devmoekamel/TodoListApi/README.md

 # TodoList API

-Welcome to the TodoList API repository!
-This project demonstrates my skills in building a RESTful web service using .NET Core for managing tasks in a todo list application.
-Below, you'll find information about the project structure, key features, and how to run the application.
+Todo List API implemented using the .NET framework.
+It serves as a backend service for managing tasks in a todo list application.

 ## Table of Contents